Skip to main content

 Individuals may choose to be represented by a practitioner of record for their proceedings before the Board or to receive document assistance from a practitioner.
 See Chapter 2.1 (Representation and Appearances Generally).
 Due to the complexity of the immigration and nationality laws, the Board recommends that those who can obtain professional representation from a practitioner of record or document assistance from a practitioner do so.
 Note that document assistance before the Board from a practitioner is limited to cases that originate in the immigration court.
 The Board does not accept limited appearances for document assistance in cases arising from a DHS decision.
 See Chapter 2.1(c)(3) (Limited Appearances for Document Assistance Only Permitted in Cases that Originated in the Immigration Court).

-(b) Pro Bono Program — The Board cannot give advice on when to obtain professional representation or assistance from a practitioner or whom to select.
-However, EOIR provides general information for persons seeking free legal services on its website.
-The EOIR website, through the Office of Legal Access Programs, includes information on the BIA Pro Bono Project, which matches practitioner brief writers with indigent respondents who have cases on appeal.
+The Board cannot give advice on when to obtain professional representation or whom to select.
+However, EOIR provides general information for persons seeking free legal services on its website through the Office of Legal Access Programs.
+The website also includes information on the BIA Pro Bono Project, which matches attorney brief writers with indigent aliens who have cases on appeal.

 When submitted by an attorney or accredited representative, acting as a practitioner of record, the EOIR-33/BIA must be submitted electronically through ECAS for all cases eligible for electronic filing and in paper in all other cases.
-When submitted by a pro se respondent or a practitioner of record other than an attorney or accredited representative, the Form EOIR-33/BIA may be filed either in paper or electronically through the Respondent Access portal.
+When submitted by a pro se alien or a practitioner of record other than an attorney or accredited representative, the Form EOIR-33/BIA may be filed either in paper or electronically through the Respondent Access portal.

-(2) Appeals — When an appeal is filed, the Board relies on the address for the respondent that appears in the Notice of Appeal (Form EOIR‑26) until such time as a change of address is reported through the filing of a Change of Address Form (Form EOIR‑33/BIA).
+(2) Appeals - When an appeal is filed, the Board relies on the address for the alien that appears in the Notice of Appeal (Form EOIR‑26) until such time as a change of address is reported through the filing of a Change of Address Form (Form EOIR‑33/BIA).

-(d) Address Obligations of Detained Respondents — When a respondent is detained, DHS is obligated by regulation to report to the Board any changes in the respondent’s location, including where the respondent is detained and when the respondent is released.
+When an alien is detained, DHS is obligated by regulation to report to the Board any changes in the alien’s location, including where the alien is detained and when the alien is released.
 See 8 C.F.R. § 1003.19(g).